spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/redirects/creating-cms-redirects.md

 ## Prerequisites

-To start working with the CMS redirects, navigate to the **Content** > **Redirects** section.
+To start working with the CMS redirects, navigate to the **Content&nbsp;<span aria-label="and then">></span> Redirects** section.

 Review the reference information before you start, or look up the necessary information as you go through the process.

 ## Creating a CMS redirect

-To create a CMS redirect:
+To create a CMS redirect, do the following:
-1. On the *CMS Redirect* page, click **Add CMS Redirect** in the top right corner of the page.
+1. On the **CMS Redirect** page, click **Add CMS Redirect** in the top right corner of the page.
-2. On the *Add a CMS Redirect* page that opens, enter the following details:
+2. On the **Add a CMS Redirect** page that opens, enter the following details:
     * **Url**: Specify a URL from which you want to create a redirect link.
     * **To URL**: Add a URL that you want your existing URL to be redirected to.
     * **Redirect status code**: Select a status code from the drop-down list.
 3. To keep the changes, click **Save**.
-This will take you to the list of CMS redirects pages where you can find a new redirect URL.
+This takes you to the list of CMS redirects pages where you can find a new redirect URL.

-On the *Add a CMS Redirect* page, you can return to the list of redirects by clicking **Back to CMS** in the top right corner of the page.
+On the **Add a CMS Redirect** page, you can return to the list of redirects by clicking **Back to CMS** in the top right corner of the page.

 ## Reference information: Creating a CMS redirect

-On the *CMS Redirect* page, you see the following:
+On the **CMS Redirect** page, you see the following:

 | ATTRIBUTE | DESCRIPTION |
 | --- | --- |